canonical/ubuntu-cloud-docs/oracle/oracle-how-to/use-bastion-to-access-VM.rst

 To use a bastion, you'll need a gateway in your VCN and a route rule for the gateway in your VM.
 The gateway could be a service gateway, an internet gateway, or a NAT gateway.
 The setup will work in any of the following combinations:

 * VM in a public subnet with a public IP address and a route to an internet gateway
-* VM in a private subnet (with no public IP address) and a route to a NAT gateway - This option will allow the VM to have an outgoing internet connection through the NAT Gateway.
+* VM in a private subnet (with no public IP address) and a route to a NAT gateway - this option will allow the VM to have an outgoing internet connection through the NAT Gateway.
-* VM in a private subnet (with no public IP address) and a route to a service gateway - This option will result in a completely air-gapped VM with no internet connectivity at all.
+* VM in a private subnet (with no public IP address) and a route to a service gateway - this option will result in a completely air-gapped VM with no internet connectivity at all.
 But you'll still be able to access it through your Bastion.

 Note that having a VM in a public subnet, but without a public IP won't work.
 For more details about these gateways and how to handle their services, refer to the Oracle Cloud documentation for - `Service gateway`_, `Internet gateway`_, or `NAT gateway`_.